0330 822 0505

 60% £32,000

 Your LTV can also play a part in the rates you’re offered.
-So, it’s vital you deal with the right lenders who can offer you a competitive deal no matter the size of your deposit.
+So, it’s vital you deal with the right lenders who can offer you a competitive deal, no matter the size of your deposit.

-Other factors impacting the mortgage payments
+Other factors impacting mortgage payments

-• Term length: how long your mortgage is for can play a crucial role in the overall cost of the loan.
-So, whether you want a 10, 15, or 25 year loan for an £80,000 mortgage – it’s important to deal with a lender who’ll offer the best rates and repayment costs based on your chosen term.
-Over the long-term, small changes in the rate can make a big difference to your pocket.
+• Term length: How long your mortgage is for can play a crucial role in the overall cost of the loan.
+So, whether you want a 10, 15, or 25-year loan for an £80,000 mortgage, it’s important to deal with a lender who’ll offer the best rates and repayment costs based on your chosen term.
+Over the long term, small changes in the rate can make a big difference to your pocket.

 Speak with a broker experienced with £80k mortgages

-Finding an £80,000 mortgage can be a straightforward process if you look in the right places.
+Finding an £80,000 mortgage can be straightforward if you look in the right places.
 It’s also a realistic goal to get excellent rates on a loan this size, even if you have a low income or a small deposit.

 Ask A Quick Question